-Young foals are usually more susceptible to equine parasites compared to adult horses – so when is treating with Ivermectin for foals appropriate?
+Foals are more susceptible to equine parasites compared to adult horses – so when is treating with Ivermectin for foals appropriate?

 Exposure to parasites begins at such an early age.
-These parasites can find their way to the foal through their mother’s milk, or they can ingest the eggs of the parasites from manure.
-For this reason, it is important to deworm the mare shortly after giving birth using a deworming agent effective against strongyles, since they are the ones commonly passed to the foals.
-It should also target different species of parasites so you can protect your foals early on from heavy infestation of equine parasites.
+Worms can find their way to the foal through their mother’s milk, or they can ingest the eggs of the parasites from manure.

 Keeping the horse’s environment clean is a vital step in preventing and controlling parasite infestation.
 Complete eradication of parasites from the surroundings is close to impossible, which is why it is better to keep the parasites well controlled to avoid problems.
 This way, you are helping adult horses as well as their newborn and incoming foals avoid equine parasite infestation as much as possible.